conduitio-labs/conduit-connector-sqs/README.md

       - id: example
         plugin: "sqs"
         settings:
-          # AWSAccessKeyID is the amazon access key id
+          # The amazon access key id
           # Type: string
           # Required: yes
           aws.accessKeyId: ""
-          # AWSRegion is the amazon sqs region
+          # The amazon sqs region
           # Type: string
           # Required: yes
           aws.region: ""
-          # AWSSecretAccessKey is the amazon secret access key
+          # The amazon secret access key
           # Type: string
           # Required: yes
           aws.secretAccessKey: ""
-          # MessageDelay represents the length of time, in seconds, for which a
+          # The length of time, in seconds, for which a specific message is
-          # specific message is delayed
+          # delayed
           # Type: int
           # Required: no
           aws.delayTime: "0"
-          # QueueName is the sqs queue name
+          # The sqs queue name
           # Type: string
           # Required: no
           aws.queue: "{{ index .Metadata "opencdc.collection" }}"
-          # AWSURL is the URL for AWS (internal use only).
+          # The URL for AWS (internal use only).
           # Type: string
           # Required: no
           aws.url: ""
-          # BatchSize represents the amount of records written per batch
+          # The amount of records written per batch
           # Type: int
           # Required: no
           batchSize: "10"